Ravi4090/Ravi4090/README.md

 ## About Me

-- 🌱 Learning the DevOps dance moves.
+- 🌱 Learning the DevOps .
-- 💻 Command-line ninja in the making (😊LOL).
+- 💻 Command-line in the making (😊LOL).
-- 🔧 Git is my jam, still groovin' with it.
 - 😄 Pronouns: He/Him.
 - 📫 Hit me up: ravishankarrajupalepu@gmail.com.